matchyOrg/.github/profile/README.md

 After defining the necessary features for this MVP and designing the mockups on Figma, Yahya gathered all his friends to team up and kick off.
 He learned a lot from the more experienced developers, kept the bigger picture at all times and managed the project effectively.

-Yahya worked tightly with Marco and Stefan to bootstrapped the project before inviting more developers.
+Yahya worked tightly with Marco and Stefan to bootstrap the project before inviting more developers.

 ### Daniel [@Fancy11111](https://github.com/Fancy11111)
 `🟢 frontend contributor`